hhthhhh21/Hasaki_Aspect_Sentiment_Analytics/README.md

 ### Run project:

 1. Run data crawling scripts in `code_crawl_data/` to update the dataset.
+   - Run `crawl_product.py` to crawl all product information.
+   - Run `crawl_comment.py` to crawl customer reviews for each product.
+   - Run `data_label.py` to label each comment using Gemini API.
+   - Run `data_preprocessing.py` for text cleaning and feature engineering.

-2. Execute NLP modeling scripts in `code_model/` to train or test models.
+3. Execute NLP modeling scripts in `code_model/` to train or test models.
-3. Open `Hasaki_Analytics.pbix` with Power BI Desktop to explore the dashboard.
+4. Open `Hasaki_Analytics.pbix` with Power BI Desktop to explore the dashboard.
 > **Note:** API key setup for Gemini API is required before running labeling scripts (not included in repo).

 ---